torchbox/wagtail-bynder/README.md

 for the JavaScript to pick up, exposing it to Wagtail users.
 Because of this, it should be different to `BYNDER_API_TOKEN` and only needs to have basic read permissions.

-### `BYNDER_IMAGE_SOURCE_THUMBNAIL_NAME`

-Default: `"WagtailSource"`

-The name of the automatically generated derivative that should be downloaded and used as the `file` value for the representative Wagtail image (as it appears in `thumbnails` in the API representation).

-WARNING: It's important to get this right, because if the specified derivative is NOT present in the response for an image for any reason, the ORIGINAL will be downloaded - which will lead to slow chooser response times and higher memory usage when generating renditions.

 ### `BYNDER_MAX_DOCUMENT_FILE_SIZE`

 Example: `10485760`